Who’s Been to COMPETITION IN HABITATS:

 TEKS Covered: 112.28 (a) 1ABDE, 2-5, (b) 1, 3, 4A, 5, 10, 11B&C, 12, 13C

-Equipment used: field journals, meter sticks, anemometers, psychrometers, microscopes, thermometers, refractometer
+Equipment used: field journals, hand lens, anemometers, psychrometers, microscopes, thermometers, refractometer

 Vocabulary: producer/consumer, predator/prey, parasite/host, aquatic/terrestrial systems, biotic/abiotic, populations, ecosystem, environmental changes, human uses, topographic map, satellite images, erosion, predictions, deposition

-Due to the size of most middle/high school trips, we usually do the grade levels over a series of days.
-During the field trip, a number of stations will be run by the teachers and staff.
-Students will visit these stations in a round robin fashion.
+Due to the size of most middle/high school trips, we usually host the grade levels over a series of days.
+During the field trip, a number of stations will be run by our education staff & volunteers.
+Students will rotate through these stations.
 The activities provided are sample trips for each grade level, but as always, you may customize your field trip by meeting with the educator.

-For more information in planning your field trip or to customize a trip, please use our teacher workbook.
+For more information in planning your field trip or to customize a trip, please view our Teacher Workbook.